Protect Yourself From Tax Season Identity Theft Scams

 - Use strong passwords.
 Cyber criminals have developed programs that automate the ability to guess your passwords.
 To protect yourself, passwords must be difficult for others to guess, but at the same time, easy for you to remember.
 Passwords should have a minimum of nine characters and include upper case (capital letters), lowercase letters, numbers, and symbols.
 Make sure your work passwords are different from your personal passwords.

 - Lock your laptop and mobile device.
-Ensure that your laptop and mobile devices are properly locked up.
-While losing a laptop or a smartphone can be a nuisance, losing them and your identity because you failed to properly lock it up, is even worse!
+Ensure that your laptop and mobile devices are physically secured.
+While losing a laptop or a smartphone can be a nuisance, losing them and your identity because you failed to properly lock it is even worse!

 - Shred documents.
-To ensure that your information is properly protected, shred financial statements and other documents that contain your personal information.
+To ensure that your information is properly protected, shred bank bills and other documents that contain your personal information.

-- Encrypt your personal data (in transit and at rest).
-In addition to locking your computer, ensure that your personal information is properly encrypted both while in transit and also while at rest on your computer.
-For more information, please read the MS-ISAC newsletter on encryption at: http://msisac.cisecurity.org/newsletters/2012-09.cfm
+- Encrypt your personal data.
+Ensure that your personal information is properly encrypted both while in transit and also while at rest on your computer.

 - Check your credit report.
-Checking your credit report is one important way to discover whether or not your identity has been compromised.
+Checking your credit report is important in order to discover whether or not your identity has been compromised.
 And best of all, you are entitled to one free credit report a year through the three major credit bureaus.
 Order them through annualcreditreport.com.

-If you have fallen victim to phishing, immediately change the passwords and PINs on any compromised accounts and any accounts using the same credentials.
-As a best practice, always remember to have different passwords for different accounts.
+If you have fallen victim to phishing, immediately change the passwords and PINs on all compromised accounts.
+In addition, always remember to have different passwords for different accounts.

 You can also file a report with the Federal Trade Commission (FTC) at www.ftc.gov/complaint.
-In addition follow the steps detailed in the Reporting Identity Theft section of this booklet if you suspect the phishers have stolen your identity.
+In addition follow the steps detailed in the Reporting Identity Theft section if you suspect the phishers have stolen your identity.